michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/2-schedule-menu-packing/schedule.md

 | 8:30 p.m&nbsp; | Youth group devotions&nbsp; |
 | 11 p.m | Lights-out |

-&nbsp;

 **SATURDAY**&nbsp;

 | 7–8 a.m&nbsp; | Breakfast&nbsp; |
 | 7–9 a.m.&nbsp; | Room check-out&nbsp;<br>Groups depart&nbsp; |

-&nbsp;

 **SPECIAL MEETING**&nbsp;

 | Tuesday 4:15 p.m.&nbsp; | Adult meeting&nbsp; |

 * Shower locations and times will be communicated at camp.
 There will be separate shower times designated for those that are 17 and younger from those 18 and older.&nbsp;
 * All aspects of camp are designed just for you.
-Don’t miss out on anything\!&nbsp;
+Don’t miss out on anything!&nbsp;